Springfield model 1873: Use in combat

 The rifle was originally issued with a copper cartridge case and used in the American West during the second half of the 19th century.
-However, poor quality control with copper cases and poor storage conditions not uncommonly led to cartridge case separations upon firing.
+However, poor quality control with copper cases and poor storage conditions often led to cartridge case separations upon firing.

 Original U.S. Ordnance Department instructions for the Springfield Model 1873 write: "Should the head of a cartridge come off in the act of firing, the best mode of extracting the shell is to take out a ball from a cartridge and reduce it with a knife or by rolling, so that it can be inserted into the muzzle of the barrel.
 Ram the ball hard with the ramrod when the breech-block is closed; this will upset the ball and fill the headless shell.
 Open the breech-block and the ball and shell can be easily pushed out with the ramrod."
 Soldiers were later issued with a purpose-designed headless-shell extractor to remedy case-head separations and jams.

 After the defeat of Lieutenant-Colonel George Armstrong Custer's battalion (armed with the carbine and carbine load ammunition) at the Battle of the Little Bighorn in June 1876, investigations first suggested that jamming of their carbines may have played a factor, although archaeological excavations in 1983 discovered evidence that only 3.4 percent of the cases recovered showed any indication of being pried from jammed weapons.
 This did not account for cases removed by a cleaning rod or other objects nor for jammed rifles cleared away from the immediate battle area and outside the very limited archaeological survey area.
 Every Custer battalion weapon became Indian property.
 Captain Thomas French, M Company Commander was kept busy on the Reno defensive position line using the cleaning rod from his infantry rifle to clear the jammed carbines passed to him from the cavalryman on the line.
 The cartridge was subsequently redesigned with a brass case, since that material did not expand as much as copper.
 This was shown to be a major improvement, and brass became the primary material used in United States military cartridges from then to the present.
 After the Little Big Horn disaster, troops were required to perform target practice twice a week.